pietheinstrengholt/az-303-304-Microsoft-Azure-Architect-Design-Exam-Notes/README.md

     - Azure AD Identity Protection [^](https://azure.microsoft.com/documentation/articles/active-directory-identityprotection/)
       - Is a security service that enables you to gain insights into potential security vulnerabilities affecting users in your organization (more specifically, their identities)
     - Azure Active Directory Privileged Identity Management (PIM):
+	  - Azure Active Directory Identity Protection is a feature of the Azure AD Premium P2 edition that provides you an overview of the risk events and potential vulnerabilities affecting your organization’s identities.
 	  - With Azure Active Directory Privileged Identity Management (PIM), you can manage, control, and monitor access to Azure Resources within your organization.
+	  - Identity Protection uses adaptive machine learning algorithms and heuristics to detect anomalies and risk events that may indicate that an identity has been compromised.
+	- Managed Service Identity
+	  - Managed Service Identity (MSI) is a public preview feature of Azure Active Directory.
+	  - Azure Key Vault provides a way to securely store credentials and other keys and secrets, but your code needs to authenticate to Key Vault to retrieve them.
+Managed Service Identity (MSI) makes solving this problem simpler by giving Azure services an automatically managed identity in Azure Active Directory (Azure AD).
 	- Active Directory editions [^](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-whatis#choose-an-edition) [^](https://azure.microsoft.com/en-us/pricing/details/active-directory/)
       - **Free** - manage users, synchronize with on-premises Active Directory, establish SSO across Azure and Office 365, and access SaaS applications in the Azure AD application gallery
       - **Basic** - Free tier, plus self-service password resets, group-based application access, customizable branding, Azure AD Application Proxy, and a 99.9 percent availability service level agreement (SLA)